-Although the Legislation resulted in a reduction in uninsured patients in the U.S., the Legislation made a number of other changes to Medicare and Medicaid which we believe may have an adverse impact on the operators of our facilities.
+Although it was expected that the Legislation would result in a reduction in uninsured patients in the U.S., which would reduce the operators' of our facilities' expense from uncollectible accounts receivable, the Legislation made a number of other changes to Medicare and Medicaid which we believe may have an adverse impact on the operators of our facilities.
 It has been projected that the Legislation will result in a net reduction in Medicare and Medicaid payments to hospitals totaling \$155 billion over 10 years.
 The Legislation revises reimbursement under the Medicare and Medicaid programs to emphasize the efficient delivery of high quality care and contains a number of incentives and penalties under these programs to achieve these goals.
-The Legislation provides for decreases in the annual market basket update for federal fiscal years 2010 through 2019, a productivity offset to the market basket update beginning October 1, 2011 for Medicare Part B reimbursable items and services and beginning October 1, 2012 for Medicare inpatient hospital services.
-The Legislation and subsequent revisions provide for reductions to both Medicare DSH and Medicaid DSH payments.
-The Medicare DSH reductions began in October, 2013 while Medicaid DSH reimbursements were not adversely impacted until 2016.
+The Legislation provides for decreases in the annual market basket update for federal fiscal years 2010 through 2019, a productivity offset to the market basket update beginning October 1, 2011 for Medicare Part B reimbursable items and services and beginning October 1, 2012 for Medicare DSH reductions began in October, 2013 while Medicaid DSH reimbursements are scheduled to begin in 2020.
 The Legislation implements a value-based purchasing program, which will reward the delivery of efficient care.
 Conversely, certain facilities will receive reduced reimbursement for failing to meet quality parameters; such hospitals will include those with excessive readmission or hospital-acquired condition rates.

 A 2012 U.S. Supreme Court ruling limited the federal government's ability to expand health insurance coverage by holding unconstitutional sections of the Legislation that sought to withdraw federal funding for state noncompliance with certain Medicaid coverage requirements.
 Pursuant to that decision, the federal government may not penalize states that choose not to participate in the Medicaid expansion program by reducing their existing Medicaid funding.
 Therefore, states can choose to accept or not to participate without risking the loss of federal Medicaid funding.
 As a result, many states, including Texas, have not expanded their Medicaid programs without the threat of loss of federal funding.
+CMS has granted, and is expected to grant additional, section 1115 demonstration waivers providing for work and community engagement requirements for certain Medicaid eligible individuals.
+It is anticipated this will lead to reductions in coverage, and likely increases in uncompensated care for the operators of our facilities, in states where these demonstration waivers are granted.